 This is a follow up story for FLXCUF.
-If you're interested in reading how they got started, published about 3 years ago, check it out here.
+If you're interested in reading how they got started, published over 3 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 I am Rob Kessler—inventor of Million Dollar Collar and Co-founder of goTIELESS.
 We loved FLXCUF so much that we bought the company a few months ago.
 FLXCUF is a piece of elastic with a button and a hole that attaches to the sleeve of your dress shirt.